Fast Graph Generation via Autoregressive Noisy Filtration Modeling: Related Work

-Diffusion models for graphs such as EDP-GNN~\citep{niu2020edpgnn} and GDSS~\citep{jo2022gdss}, based on score matching, or DiGress~\citep{vignac2023digress}, based on discrete denoising diffusion~\citep{austin2021d3pm}, have emerged as powerful generators.
+\paragraph{Diffusion GGMs.} Diffusion models for graphs such as EDP-GNN~\citep{niu2020edpgnn} and GDSS~\citep{jo2022gdss}, based on score matching, or DiGress~\citep{vignac2023digress}, based on discrete denoising diffusion~\citep{austin2021d3pm}, have emerged as powerful generators.
 However, they require many iterative denoising steps, making them slow during sampling.
 Hierarchical approaches~\citep{bergmeister2024efficientscalable} and absorbing state processes~\citep{chen2023edge} have subsequently been proposed to allow diffusion models to be scaled to large graphs.
 In contrast to the noise processes in denoising diffusion models, the filtration processes we consider are in general \emph{non-Markovian}, necessitating a full autoregressive modeling.

+In concurrent work,~\citet{boget2025cid} proposed SID, a modification of discrete denoising graph diffusion in which intermediate states are conditionally independent.
+This work was motivated by a phenomenon similar to exposure bias, termed \emph{compounding denoising errors}.
+Similar to~\method, the sequences modeled by an absorbing state variant of SID are non-montonic and non-Markovian.

-Graph variational autoencoders~\citep{kipf2016graphvae,simonovsky2018graphvae} generate all edges at one time, thereby reducing computational costs during inference.
-However, these methods struggle to model complicated distributions and may fail in the presence of isomorphic nodes~\citep{zhang2021labeling}.
-Generative adversarial networks (GANs)~\citep{bojchevski2018netgan,cao2018molgan,martinkus2022spectre} are likelihood-free and avoid the node-orderings and graph matching algorithms required in autoregressive models and VAEs.
-However, they can be unstable during training and may suffer from issues such as mode collapse~\citep{martinkus2022spectre}.
+\paragraph{Single-Step GGMs.} Unlike iterative approaches such as autoregression and diffusion, graph variational autoencoders (VAEs)~\citep{kipf2016graphvae,simonovsky2018graphvae} generate all edges in a single step, reducing computational costs during inference.
+However, VAEs struggle to model complicated distributions and require graph matching during training, restricting their application to small graphs.
+Generative adversarial networks (GANs)~\citep{goodfellow2014gans} offer an alternative, operating in a likelihood-free fashion and avoiding graph matchings.
+Despite this advantage, GANs are notoriously difficult to train and suffer from issues such as mode collapse~\citep{cao2018molgan}.
+To address these instabilities, \citet{martinkus2022spectre} proposed SPECTRE, a GAN that first generates a Laplacian spectrum before producing the corresponding graph.

+\paragraph{RL in Graph Generation.} In the context of graph generation, reinforcement learning has been used mainly to generate molecular graphs. ~\citet{you2018gcpn} trained a generative model for molecules via RL, combining adversarial and domain-specific rewards.
+In contrast to our work, they only considered molecular graphs and did not use teacher-forcing during training.
+Taiga~\citep{eyal2023moleculerl} used reinforcement learning to optimize the chemical properties of molecules obtained from a language model pre-trained on SMILES strings.
+Diffusion models have also been shown to be amenable to RL finetuning, allowing extrinsic non-differentiable metrics to be optimized~\citep{liu2024graphdiffusionpolicy}.

 \paragraph{Exposure Bias.} Exposure bias~\citep{bengio2015exposure_bias,ranzato2016sequencelevel} refers to the train-test discrepancies autoregressive models face when they are exposed to their own predictions during inference.
 Errors may accumulate during sampling, leading to a distribution shift and degrading performance.
 To mitigate this phenomenon in natural language generation, \citet{bengio2015exposure_bias} proposed a data augmentation strategy to expose models to their predictions during training.
 In a similar effort, \citet{ranzato2016sequencelevel} proposed training in free-running mode using reinforcement learning to optimize sequence-level performance metrics.
 SeqGAN~\citep{yu2017seqgan}, which is the most relevant to our work, also trains models in free-running mode using reinforcement learning.
 Instead of relying on extrinsic metrics like~\citet{ranzato2016sequencelevel}, it adversarially trains a discriminator to provide feedback to the generative model.
 GCPN~\citep{you2018gcpn} adopts a hybrid framework for generating small molecules, combining adversarial and domain-specific rewards.